sillsdev/TheCombine/README.md

      - C# (`ms-dotnettools.csharp`)
      - Prettier - Code formatter (`esbenp.prettier-vscode`)
    - [Chocolatey][chocolatey]: (Windows only) a Windows package manager.
+   - [Python](#python): The Python section of this document has instructions for installing _Python 3_ on each of the supported platforms and how to setup your virtual environment.
+   - [Docker Desktop](#docker-desktop): Use Docker Desktop to create a local Kubernetes cluster to test _The Combine_ when running in containers. (_Optional.
+Only needed for running under Kubernetes._)
+   - [kubectl](https://kubernetes.io/docs/tasks/tools/#kubectl): Tool for managing a Kubernetes cluster. (_Optional.
+     Only needed for running under Kubernetes._)
+   - [Helm Client](https://helm.sh/docs/intro/install/): `helm` is used to install kubernetes packages, known as _charts_. _The Combine_ is deployed to Kubernetes clusters as a set of charts.
+It also depends on external charts that are installed with `helm`. (_Optional.
+Only needed for running under Kubernetes._)
    - [dotnet-format](https://github.com/dotnet/format): `dotnet tool update --global dotnet-format --version 5.1.250801`
    - [dotnet-reportgenerator](https://github.com/danielpalme/ReportGenerator)
      `dotnet tool update --global dotnet-reportgenerator-globaltool --version 5.0.4`